 Control: An Empirical Assessment

 Over the past several decades, a series of important theoretical studies of penal control have appeared in the literature.
 Prominent examples include Cohens 1985 Visions of Control, Feeley and Simons 1992 The New Penology and Garlands 2001 The Culture of Control.
 Notably absent from this theoretical literature has been compelling empirical evidence.
 Rather, by providing support for their arguments, the studies have relied upon published materials that have been highly selective, incomplete and discontinuous.
 The primary empirical question addressed is what has occurred with U.S. penal control over the past 36 years?
-To answer this question, the study employs data reflecting annual trends in U.S. rates of incapacitation or incarceration and other forms of community penal strategies from 1970 to 2006. - Blomberg, Tom., Bales, William, Mann, Karen.- AMERICAN SOCIETY OF CRIMINOLOGY.
+The study employs data reflecting annual trends in U.S. rates of incapacitation or incarceration and other forms of community penal strategies from 1970 to 2006. - Blomberg, Tom., Bales, William, Mann, Karen.- AMERICAN SOCIETY OF CRIMINOLOGY.

 Privatization and New Penology: How Profit Shapes